Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 I'm worried I've created bad habits with rocking, nursing, or bedsharing.

-If you love bedsharing, we optimize within that.
-If you want to shift out of it, we shift.
-If rocking has stopped working because baby wakes up confused when you put them down, we teach you why that's happening and what to do about it.
-No judgment, no labeling of "bad habits."
+Sleep associations are not bad habits.
+They're how babies have fallen asleep for all of human history.
+The question isn't whether they exist — it's whether they're working for your family right now.
+If you love bedsharing, we optimize within it.
+If you want to shift out, we shift.
+If rocking has stopped working because baby wakes confused when you put them down, we teach you why and what to do.
+No judgment, no labels.
 Just physiology and choice.

 How long until I see results?

-I can't promise it will be perfect after seven nights.
-But I can promise you'll be in a better place—moving toward more restful nights, more understanding of the underlying sleep architecture guiding the process, and options to keep moving toward your goals in sustainable ways when you're ready for the next shift.
+You'll see shifts in the first week — things become more predictable, which gives us more data to work with for the next change.
+I can't promise perfection after seven nights.
+But I can promise you'll be in a better place: more restful nights, more understanding of the underlying sleep architecture, and options to keep moving toward your goals sustainably when you're ready for the next shift.

 What happens between the in-home nights, and after they end?

 The in-home portion is one phase of the full container, not the whole thing.
-The nights are placed strategically across the weeks—anchoring the work where it needs to be anchored—not stacked into one upfront push followed by a thin tail of text support.
+The nights are placed strategically across the weeks — anchoring the work where it matters — not stacked into one upfront push followed by a thin tail of texts.
+Between and after, we continue with weekly coaching, ongoing text + email support during the week (responses within 24 hours), and mid-container revision calls.
+The container holds for its full duration.
+Real change consolidates over weeks, not in 3–5 consecutive nights.
+That's why my containers are weeks long, not days.

 Do you do cry-it-out or extinction?

 No. The work is embodied, biology-first, and nervous-system-aware.
-That said, I'm not anti-sleep-training—I'm anti-rigid-rules.
+That said, I'm not anti-sleep-training — I'm anti-rigid-rules.
 There are gentle, attuned approaches that include some crying, and there are co-sleeping arrangements that can be optimized without anyone crying at all.
 We figure out what fits your family.

 We co-sleep or bedshare.
 Can we still work with you?